 Everyone knows how great broccoli is for your health.
-Mustard seeds and collard greens have been lauded as superfoods.
+Mustard seeds and collard greens have been outed as superfoods.
 Cabbage and turnips receive their fair share of praise too.

 Horseradish rich in cancer-fighting glucosinolates

 In fact, there are ten times the amount of glucosinolates in horseradish as there are in broccoli!

-In fact, just a teaspoon of horseradish, the same amount that many folks would use to spice up their favorite dish, is enough to reap this veggie’s cancer-fighting benefits.
+In fact, just a teaspoon of horseradish, the same amount that many folks would use to spice up their favorite dish, is enough to reap the veggie’s cancer-fighting benefits.

 Fight free-radicals with horseradish root